mwilsoncoding/visilitator/README.md

 From the prompt:
 > This application may be command-line or API-only.
 It does not require a graphical or web interface.

-Interacting with this codebase can be done a fem different ways:

 ### VSCode

 VSCode setup and usage instructions are included in the [Contribution Guide](CONTRIBUTING.md)